andsoandso/alittleprogress/README.md

         [-------------------------------------------------]

-There are many powerful, neat progress bar packages.
-I wanted a really simply one for my really simple needs.
+There are many powerful, neat, progress bar packages.
+I wanted a super simply one for my simple needs.
 Besides, I prefer this ascetic aesthetic.